 – Prof. James McKenna

 If anything, co-sleeping forces parents to be more creative in finding ways to be intimate with each other.
-As any loving husband and wife will tell you, creativity in intimacy can be great for your relationship.
+As any loving parents will tell you, creativity in intimacy can be great for your relationship.

-Our western (and particularly American) society values independence – a lot.
+Our western (and particularly American) society values independence.
 Today’s businesses let their staff work however and whenever they like, while 18-year olds are sent to university dorms, because we want them to stand their ground and make decisions for themselves.
-Having a child sleep on the same bed as you do seems to go against these values.
+Having a child sleep in the same bed as you do seems to go against these values.
 Or does it?

 A child can become self-sufficient.
 What helps self-sufficiency is if a child receives the support and foundation they need at an early age.
 Co-sleeping helps to provide just that!